ivans-innovation-lab/my-company-documentation/chapter3/monolithic-delivery-pattern/public-cloud.md

 On each space you have to create instance of ClearDB MySQL service \(database\):

-* On Stage space: mysql-stage
-* On Prod space: mysql-prod

 ```
 cf api https://api.run.pivotal.io
 cf auth EMAIL PASSWORD